The Costs to Buy a Home and Other New Home Costs You Should Plan For

 A mortgage lender will want to be sure you have your home appraised.
 With this, you’re paying someone to estimate the worth of your home.
 The lender needs this because they haven’t seen the home and need someone to verify the actual value.

 The required amount depending on where you’re wanting to live can range from $350 to $500 and is one of the necessary costs when purchasing a home.

 In some cases, an inspection may be a requirement to complete your offer.
 Similar to an appraisal fee, this would mean hiring a professional to come in and do a report on the condition of the home.
 The value of this service is dependent on how old the home is, where it’s located, and the square footage.
 If you choose to purchase a brand new home, this is an added expense you won’t have to worry about.
 Sometimes, new home costs are lower.

 There’s a good chance you’re going to need movers to transport your items from your old house to the new one.
 Do a little research ahead of time and compare prices, but keep in mind the cheapest mover may not be the best option.
 Trying to save costs when purchasing a home is economic, but don’t do it at the expense of your possessions.
 Damaged or lost goods may end up costing you more.

-If you want to skip the hired help, the price of renting a van or truck is about $40 per day, plus the cost of fuel.
+If you don’t want to hire movers, the price of renting a van or truck is about $40 per day, plus the cost of fuel.
 That can really add up if you have a lot of items to be transported over the course of a week.
 It also means lifting all those heavy items yourself, which you’ll feel the day after.
 Sometimes, the tax on your body isn’t worth the money you’ll save on new home costs.

 For this reason, you may want to ask if your friends and family can help you out first.
 Either way, these costs are important to add to your budget so you’re prepared when it comes time to pack up and move.